Sanitary & Storm Sewers

 Adopt a Catch Basin

 It's easy!
-When it's safe to do so, clear the catch basin of leaves and debris and make a path for the melting snow.
-You will help the streets get back to normal more quickly after weather events.
+When it's safe to do so, clear the catch basin of leaves and debris and make a path for the rain or melting snow.
+You will help the street get back to normal more quickly after weather events.

-There is no doubt that one of the most challenging times is the period right after a major snowfall when our weather turns warm again and the snow starts to melt.
-We've all stepped on what we thought was a packed pile of snow only to find ourselves ankle deep in ice cold water that has collected due to a clogged catch basin.
-Also in the fall, the catch basin near your home may be obstructed with leaves and other debris that create puddles at the side of the road.
+One of the most challenging times is the period right after a major rain—and/or snowfall.
+In the winter, it’s no fun stepping on a packed pile of snow only to find yourself ankle deep in ice cold water that has collected due to a clogged catch basin.
+In the fall, catch basins may get obstructed with leaves and other debris that create puddles at the side of the road.

-The catch basin map shows you their locations in relation to your property line.
+The catch basin map shows the locations of catch basins in relation to property lines.